-(a)(b) The Auditor determined compliance with these subparts of the standard after review of policy 14-2-DHS requiring, "Employees shall be subject to disciplinary sanctions up to and including termination for violating CoreCivic's sexual abuse policies.
+(a)(b) The Auditor determined compliance with these subparts of the standard after review of Policy 14-2-DHS requiring, "Employees shall be subject to disciplinary sanctions up to and including termination for violating CoreCivic's sexual abuse policies.
 Termination is the presumptive disciplinary sanction for staff who have engaged in, attempted, or threatened to engage in sexual abuse."
-The Warden and the HR Manager interviews confirmed removal of staff from their position at Cibola and from the Federal service, is the presumptive disciplinary sanction for any staff member who has engaged in or attempted or threatened to engage in sexual abuse or failed to follow the zero-tolerance policy.
-As noted in standard 115.11, the CCCC policy regarding dismissal from service for violations with the zero-tolerance policy was approved by the AFOD.
+Interviews conducted with both the Warden and HRM confirmed removal from employment and Federal Service would be the presumptive discipline for any staff member who has engaged in or attempted or threatened to engage in sexual abuse or failed to follow the zero-tolerance policy.
+As noted in standard 115.11, the 14-2-DHS Policy regarding dismissal from service for violations with the zero-tolerance policy was approved by the ICE ERO AFOD.
+WCDC had no allegations of sexual assault involving a staff member during the audit period.

-(c)(d) The Auditor determined compliance with these subparts of the standard after review of policy 14-2-DHS that requires, "All terminations for violations of CoreCivic sexual abuse policies, or resignations by employees who would have been terminated if not for their resignation, shall be reported to law enforcement agencies, unless the activity was clearly not criminal and to any relevant licensing bodies, to the extent known."
-The Warden confirmed during his interview that all allegations of sexual abuse are immediately reported to the Milan Police Department, regardless of the employment status of the individual.
-He also indicated he would report violations of the CCCC sexual abuse policy, by licensed staff to any licensing bodies as known.
-There were no substantiated allegations of sexual abuse involving staff during the extended audit period requiring this notification.
+(c)(d) The Auditor determined compliance with these subparts of the standard after review of Policy 14-2-DHS that requires, "All terminations for violations of CoreCivic sexual abuse policies, or resignations by employees who would have been terminated if not for their resignation, shall be reported to law enforcement agencies, unless the activity was clearly not criminal and to any relevant licensing bodies, to the extent known."
+The interviews with the Warden and PSA Compliance Manager confirmed that all allegations of sexual abuse are immediately reported to the LPD regardless of the employment status of the individual.
+He also indicated he would report violations of the WCDC sexual abuse policy by licensed staff to any licensing bodies as known.
+There were no allegations of sexual abuse involving staff during the audit period.